 Teacher EY & KS1

 The Governors have a responsibility for all aspects of school life.
 At Hague Bar Primary School, the Governing Body meet regularly to plan strategically and work on specific school issues.
 You are welcome to volunteer to become a governor (to be ready for when we have a vacancy).
-Please approach Mrs Parry or an existing governor, to discuss this further.
+Please approach Mrs Parry, or an existing governor, to discuss this further.
 We will be updating this information shortly with further details about our governors, their attendance and terms of office.
+If you would like to read the minutes of our meetings please contact the office to arrange this.

 Staff / Co-opted Governor